 Psychologist & Advocate

 Françoise Susset is a clinical psychologist and couple and family therapist.
 Her principal areas of interest are working with trauma survivors and sexual minority issues.
-She is co-founder of The Institute for Sexual Minority Health.
+She is co-founder with Bill Ryan of The Institute for Sexual Minority Health.

-Currently she works mainly with same-sex and trans couples and families and with trans adults and teens.
-She also focuses more specifically on the question of gender variant behavior in prepubescent children, helping families and schools challenge notions regarding sexuality, sexual orientation, gender identity and gender expression.
-She works closely with several community organizations working to improve access and quality care for individuals belonging to sexual minority groups in Quebec.
+Currently she works with same-sex and trans couples and families and with trans adults and teens.
+She also focuses more specifically on the question of gender diverse, gender creative behaviour in prepubescent children, helping families and schools challenge notions regarding sexuality, sexual orientation, gender identity and gender expression.
+She works closely with several community organizations to improve access and quality care for gender diverse individuals in Quebec.

 During her many years in Minnesota, she was a member of the original clinical team of Pride Institute, the first drug and alcohol treatment center in the world serving the lgbt community.